 HES data provides insights on everything from disease burden and health outcomes to the geographic distribution and characteristics of patients.
 In turn, this can help HCPs understand patient pathways, the impact of certain treatments, and how different diseases affect patients within different cohorts.

-Please contact Sarah Brooks if you are interested in finding out more about Meditrends, or to arrange a demo.
+Please contact Sarah Brooks if you are interested in finding out more about HES data.